 But this week, join us in changing that!
 We’re about to bring the fun back teen-style.
 You may get a few eyebrows raised in suspicion but they will quickly disappear if they see you enjoying it too.
 So dive in and try the following 3 activities with your teens this week:

 Why do we stop playing music theory games with teens?
 I love board games and I am (much) older than 13!
 There’s no reason that teenage piano students can’t learn theory using games.
-Take the ones you use with your younger students, change the levelling to be appropriate for your more advanced students and play!
+Take the ones you use with your younger students, change the leveling to be appropriate for your more advanced students and play!

 Have you ever played that game where you create a story with someone else… one person says one sentence and then the next person in line continues the story with their own sentence and so on?
-One of my favourite activities to do with my teen students is collaborative composing.
+One of my favorite activities to do with my teen students is collaborative composing.
 They create one phrase – I create the next (and so on).
 The learning really comes into play when we also each need to notate (on staff paper) what the other created.
-It’s fun because the more crazy your phrase, the more difficult it is for the other person to notate.
+It’s fun because the crazier your phrase, the more difficult it is for the other person to notate.
 You can create rules to reign in the creativity… or you can let anything fly.
 It’s a ton of fun.

-Mary Had a Little… Punk
+Mary Had A Little… Punk

-Surprise your teen with a lead sheet to a simple “baby” song like Twinkle Twinkle, Mary Had a Little Lamb, London Bridge etc. Have them play through it… and then encourage them to “mess it up”.
+Surprise your teen with a lead sheet to a simple “baby” song like Twinkle Twinkle, Mary Had a Little Lamb, London Bridge, etc. Have them play through it… and then encourage them to “mess it up”.
 What they will be doing is creating a theme and variation of sorts… but you don’t need to tell them that!

 See if they can come up with seven different ways to “funk up” their song.
 This is a great opportunity for your teen’s personality to shine through.
 The more of a sense of humor you have with this activity the better!
 Can Mary Had a Little Lamb be played like a funeral march?
 Like a Coldplay song?
 Like a Mozart Sonatina?
 In the style of Nirvana?
 Like a Video Game soundtrack?
 If you have a student who is reluctant to come up with their own ideas, write variation ideas on slips of paper and put the in a hat for them to pull out.